WaliHassanKhan/scheduler/README.txt

 	=  <appointments table will be here>
 	=============================================

 The appointments area is initially empty.
-The document's jQuery DOM ready function will contain a call to a Javascript getAppointments() function.
+The document's jQuery function will call the provided API to get the appointments from the server.

-The Javascript getAppointments() function populates the appointments area (the DOM above). getAppointments() will accept an optional search string. getAppointments() issues an AJAX 'getAppointments' call to the back-end, passing the optional search string.
+The function then populates the appointments table .
+The function will accept an optional search string.
+The function issues an AJAX call to the back-end, passing the optional search string.
 The back-end will reply with a JSON document containing the matching appointments, and the front-end will use the resulting JSON object to render the data into the HTML <table> element.